jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-I-21.md

 ---
-layout: post
+layout: page
-title: Euler, "Elements of Algebra", Section I, Chapter 21.
+title: Chapter 21.
 "Of Logarithms in general."
+part: I
+section: I
+chapter: 21
 ---

-### Leonhard Euler, *Elements of Algebra* (*Vollständige Anleitung zur Algebra*)

-#### Section I. "Of the different Methods of calculating Simple Quantities."
-Chapter 21.
-"Of Logarithms in general."

 <span class="art">220</span> Resuming the equation $$a^b=c$$, we shall begin by
 remarking that, in the doctrine of Logarithms, we assume